Davi-y08/Davi-y08/README.md

-### Hello, My name is Elton Davi, im 16y and i'm Brazillian
+### Hello, My name is Elton Davi, I'm 16y and i'm Brazillian
 ### About me:
 ------
  Currently I study Systems Development at Etec in Praia Grande, and I have a great desire to program